isw-kudos/kudos-docs/docs/boards/index.md

 __Requirements__

-- Your IBM Connections URL must be accessible from the web (no VPN)
+- Your HCL Connections URL must be accessible from the web (no VPN)

 See [installation details](/boards/hybrid/) for more information.

+---

+__Browser Support__

+We support the most recent two versions of the following browsers:

+- Chrome
+- Safari
+- Firefox
+- Microsoft Edge